leondrhs/KeyManager/README.md

 Just add the KeyManager update() function to your main Thread and you are good to go!

-And do not forget to register the KeyListener to your ContentPane.
+And do not forget to register the KeyListener to your Panel.

 Simple example: